 Test 4.2.9 constructs a list of four candidates by reusing existing merge candidates, and then extend the merge candidates in two aspects, 1) prediction direction specification, including constructing mirrored motion vector, 2) MV offsets around each starting point, in cross pattern and non-linearly spaced.
 Additional syntax for indicating the prediction direction, starting point selection, and MV offset are signalled.
 MV offset is represented by distance IDX and Direction IDX, instead of the regular x/y component representation.
 The number of candidates for b1, b2 and b3 is 120, 384 and 32, separately.

 All the new candidates in test 4.2.9 is encapsulated as UMVE.
 It is signalled by using an index of a regular merge list (4.2.9.a) separately by a flag after skip/merge flag.
-Note that the coding gain gap of different signaling method is big.
+Note that the coding gain gap of different signalling method is big.

 Test 4.2.15.b derives 8 neighboring motion vectors around the first merge candidates.
 All the 8 candidates are horizontally and vertically 1-pel away from the position the first merge candidate points to.
 The 8 candidates are appended to the end of the current merge list.